-3.3 United Nations coordination mechanism in the country
+3.3 UN Coordination Mechanisms in the Country

-Coordination among United Nations agencies and national partners in the context of the PFSD has taken place through a number of mechanisms and structures that have facilitated the implementation of the programme.
-The coordination infrastructure under the PFSD document is shown in Figure 4.
+Coordination among UN agencies and national partners in the context of the PFSD has taken place through a number of mechanisms and structures that have facilitated the implementation of the programme.
+The coordination infrastructure under the PFSD document is shown in Figure 3 below.